singh-man/books/crackingTheCoding/16_moderate.md

 ```
 The negation of the value k is implemented by adding -1 k times.
 Observe that this will take O(k) time.

 If optimizing is something  we value here, we can try to get a to zero faster.
 (For this explanation, we'll assume that a is positive.)
 To do this, we can first reduce a by 1, then 2, then 4, then 8, and so on.
-We'll call this value de1ta.
+We'll call this value delta.
 We want a to reach exactly zero.
-When reducing a by the next de1ta would change the sign of a, we reset delta back to 1 and repeat the process.
+When reducing a by the next delta would change the sign of a, we reset delta back to 1 and repeat the process.

 For example:
 ```